Positive Minds helps you grow through life’s challenges, supporting your mental health and wellbeing.

 Positive Minds supports adults in BS13 to find their path to better mental health and wellbeing.
 Mental health problems can result from many factors including; social isolation, debt, illness, poor diet and lack of exercise, stress, domestic abuse, substance misuse/dependency, and from experiences of physical, emotional or sexual abuse, or neglect, discrimination or violence in childhood.

-Daily tips for being kind to ourselves during lockdown
+Daily tips for being kind to ourselves

 This year, the theme of Mental Health Awareness Week was kindness.

 Over this week, we focussed on being kind to ourselves first, to build the foundations of our own mental wellbeing, and on celebrating the kindness we received from others.

 Throughout the week, we offered daily tips for how to look after our mental health, and were delighted to hear about the positive impact that making these small changes had on people in BS13.